- How SAP has been busy pushing a solution that does not exist as a distinct product.

 Pushing SAP PLM

-For sometimes SAP has been promoting its product life-cycle management (PLM) solution.
+For sometimes, SAP has been promoting its product lifecycle management (PLM) solution.
 PLM is a problematic term that more than a few companies have had a problem defining.

 Analyzing SAP PLM

 When I perform an analysis of SAP PLM for a client, I learned that SAP PLM was not an actual product, but was, in fact, a “solution.”
-What his means is that various pre-existing modules have been created around the material master to meet PLM requirements.
+What he means is that various pre-existing modules have been created around the material master to meet PLM requirements.
 This is much like SAP’s non-existent digital asset management solution – where digital media are entered as materials into SAP.
 Digital asset management and PLM have a lot in common because both solutions require a lot of functionality regarding multi-media files.

 Problems with Managing Changing Materials in SAP ERP

 If a company makes changes to their material masters and they have SAP ERP, they have maintenance problems.
-SAP ERP has limited methods for making adjustments to materials, with the consequence that new materials are created as copies of old materials, and the old materials have no real way of being connected to the new materials.
+SAP ERP has limited methods for making adjustments to materials, with the consequence that new elements are created as copies of old materials, and the old materials have no real way of being connected to the new materials.

-The overall maintenance problems with SAP mean these materials that are no longer, or little used, clog up the system.
+The overall maintenance problems with SAP mean these materials that are no longer or little used, clog up the system.
 This severe limitation for material master management was one of the motivations for bringing out SAP PLM.
-However, instead of bringing out a new “product” SAP should have just addressed the underlying material management functionality of the existing software their customers had already purchased.
+However, instead of bringing out a new “product,” SAP should have just addressed the underlying material management functionality of the existing software their customers had already purchased.
 They, of course, did not do this.
 However, while the BOM management is one part of PLM, the solution from SAP is much more encompassing than just BOM.

 Lifecycle Planning in APO

 However, this capability in SAP DP and the product interchangeability functionality that is available in other modules of the APO suite (notably SNP, CTM, PPDS, and GATP) is quite a bit different from the integrated SAP PLM solution that SAP presents to clients.
-Again, this gets back to the problem with the SAP PLM solution, confusing messaging from SAP and functionality which is PLM related but does not exist within the official SAP PLM solution.
+Again, this gets back to the problem with the SAP PLM solution, confusing messaging from SAP and functionality, which is PLM related but does not exist within the official SAP PLM solution.
 PLM functionality can exist in different areas of supply chain applications.
-However, it does not mean that the solution is offering an excellent bill of material management functionality which includes:
+However, it does not mean that the answer is offering an excellent bill of material management functionality which includes:

 - Multimedia file management